Harvard Heights, Los Angeles

-Harvard Heights is a densely populated, mixed-income neighborhood of 20,000+ people in Central Los Angeles, California.
-Within it lies a municipally designated historic overlay zone designed to protect its architecturally significant single-family residences, including the only remaining Greene and Greene house in Los Angeles.
+Harvard Heights is a neighborhood in Central Los Angeles, California.
+It lies within a municipally designated historic preservation overlay zone designed to protect its architecturally significant single-family residences, including the Lucy E. Wheeler/Martin E. Weil House, the only remaining Greene and Greene house in Los Angeles.

-The neighborhood has one private and two public schools.
-It is the site of a private library dedicated to the memory of singer Ray Charles.
+There are five Los Angeles Historic-Cultural Monuments in the neighborhood, including a private library dedicated to the memory of singer Ray Charles.